winterbird-code/adbb/JELLYFIN.md

 ```
 When files are detected in the `staging-path` they will be identified by adbb, imported to the main library and linked to from the proper jellyfin library.
 This path is polled after each other directory is traversed (so roughly every `sleep-delay` + a few seconds).
 I would recommend to add files atomicaly to this path (first place them somewhere else on the same filesystem and then use `mv` to move them to the staging directory).
 To help adbb to identify the file it should preferably be added to a sub-directory named after the anidb title.

-if the `--Xdb-library' arguments are obmitted only the main library will be sorted and can be used with the AniDB Jellyfin plugin.
+if the `--Xdb-library` arguments are obmitted only the main library will be sorted and can be used with the AniDB Jellyfin plugin.
 To only sync mylist state you obmit the `--rearrange` flag; see example below.

 ### Example usage - Syncing mylist/watched status